7.10.2. SQL-02 — Declare a Table, Insert

 User code rarely calls these directly — the user-facing CRUD generics below dispatch to them.

-Each field’s SQL type is resolved through the convention sqlite_sql_type(witness : T) : string.
-Built-in primitives (int, int64, float, double, string, bool) ship with overloads.
-To support a custom type, add your own overload — no registration required:
+Each field is stored through a bidirectional adapter pair defined next to its type: sql_bind maps the value to a SQLite primitive, sql_extract maps it back.
+Built-in primitives (every int/uint width, float, double, string, array<uint8>, bool, and enums) ship with pairs.
+To support a custom type, add your own pair — no registration required:

 create_table and drop_table_if_exists are generics parameterized by type<T>.
 Each forwards to the macro-emitted DDL helper and runs the result through exec: